DevAdv-CFC20/COVID19-research-assistant/README.md

 https://github.ibm.com/IBMCode/IBMCodeContent/issues/4049

 # Collaborators:
-Huzaifah Saleem, Masa Abushamleh, Mofaq Althiyabi, Naiayrah Hussain ,Saad Tariq
+Huzaifah Saleem, Masa Abushamleh, Mofaq Althiyabi,Saad Tariq

 # Problem Statement:
 The rapid acceleration in new coronavirus literature, makes it difficult for the medical research community to keep up.
 Therefore there's a growing urgency for approaches in Natural Language Processing and AI to help medical professionals generate new insights in support of the ongoing fight against this infectious disease.